 - Every circular orbit will have a certain amount of fixed energy and these circular orbits were termed orbital shells.
 The electrons will not radiate energy as long as they continue to revolve around the nucleus in the fixed orbital shells.

 - The different energy levels are denoted by integers such as n=1 or n=2 or n=3 and so on.
-These are called as quantum numbers.
-The range of quantum number may vary and begin from the lowest energy level (nucleus side n=1) to highest energy level.
+These are called quantum numbers.
+The range of quantum numbers may vary and begin from the lowest energy level (nucleus side n=1) to the highest energy level.
 Learn the concept of an Atomic number here.

 - The different energy levels or orbits are represented in two ways such as 1, 2, 3, 4… or K, L, M, N….. shells.
 The lowest energy level of the electron is called the ground state.
 Learn the concept of Valency here in detail here.